JosephEoff/josepheoff.github.io/_posts/2022-11-27-pfaff-k-6-threading.md

 |-------------------|
 |![Reengage the clutch](/assets/2022-11-27-pfaff-k-6-threading/1A.jpg)|

 Remove the front slide cover, then rotate the balance wheel until the shuttle carrier is at its furthest forwards point.
 The shuttle only fits one way - point to you, spring up.
-Drop it in the carrier, then stop the loose end of the thread behind the shuttle carrier.
+Drop it in the carrier, then drop the loose end of the thread behind the shuttle carrier.

 |Load the shuttle in the shuttle carrier|
 |----------------------------|